RSandesh15/GatorSnap---SE-Project-2022-/Sprint_4.md

 - Imported the cookie and used it for all the API calls.
 - Integration of Stripe (Bypassing CORS policy), using stripe created paymentIntentID.
 Used this stripe created paymentIntentID for enhancing security on the payment portal which is STRIPE.
 - Calling the emailProduct API and succefully sending email to the registered user.
+- Created more test cases for every webpage to validate functionality.

 ## Thank You!!
 Hope you enjoyed our project idea and implemetation.